 All students CAN sign up for a CAES1000 class.

 Each CAES1000 class has a quota of 20 and the Student Information System (SIS) approves students’ enrollment requests by auto-balloting.
-Thus, there is no guarantee that you will be allowed to enroll in the class you have selected.
+Thus, there is no guarantee that you will be allowed to enrol in the class you have selected.
 Please check your course selection results periodically.
-If you fail to enroll in your selected group, please choose another timeslot until you can enroll in a class successfully.
-The SIS system will automatically assign students to a class in either the first or second semester at the end of the course enrollment period to those who have attained Level 3 or Level 4 in HKDSE English Language, or equivalent AND do NOT sign up for a CUE class.
+If you fail to enrol in your selected group, please choose another timeslot until you can enrol in a class successfully.
+The SIS system will automatically assign a class in either the first or second semester at the end of the course enrolment period to those students who have attained Level 3 or Level 4 in HKDSE English Language, or equivalent AND have NOT yet signed up for a CUE class.

 If you have attained Level 5 or above in English Language in HKDSE (or equivalent) but your degree audit report does not show that CUE is optional, please contact your Faculty.